-Understanding the term of your patent is important because it tells you how long you keep the intellectual property rights to your patented invention.
+Understanding the term of your patent is important because it tells you how long a patent owner keeps the intellectual property and patent rights to your patented invention.

-Patent rights give you the right to exclude others from making, using, selling, or importing the invention.
+According to the Patent Office, patent rights give the patent owner the right to exclude others from making, using, selling, or importing the invention.
 Specifically, 35 U.S.C. § 154 states:

 Every patent shall contain a short title of the invention and a grant to the patentee, his heirs or assigns, of the right to exclude others from making, using, offering for sale, or selling the invention throughout the United States or importing the invention into the United States, and, if the invention is a process, of the right to exclude others from using, offering for sale or selling throughout the United States, or importing into the United States, products made by that process, referring to the specification for the particulars thereof.

-In other words, in order to make, use, or sell your patented invention, other people will have to go through you and get your express permission.
-This means you control the market for your invention, and are able to reap the benefits of your ingenuity.
+In other words, in order to make, use, or sell a patented invention, other people will have to go through the patent owner and get their express permission.
+This means the patent owner controls the market for that invention and is able to reap the benefits of their ingenuity.

 Patents Cannot Be Renewed After They Expire

-Generally, a patent can’t be renewed once it expires.
-After a patent’s 20-year or 15-year term has expired, the patent cannot be renewed.
-However, if the patent lapsed prematurely a different reason, you may be able to reinstate it.
+Generally, a patent can’t be renewed after the patent expiration.
+After a 20-year or 15-year term of a patent has expired, the patent cannot be renewed.
+However, if the patent lapsed prematurely a different reason, the patent owner may be able to reinstate it.

 The US Patent Office applies Patent Term Adjustments to account for delays that may take place while your patent is pending.
-Remember that your patent’s expiration date is dependent on the patent’s filing date, not the patent’s approval date.
+Remember that your patent expiration date is dependent on the patent filing date, not the patent’s approval date.

-You may experience delays between the time you file your patent application and the date your patent is issued, i.e., during the patent prosecution phase.
+You may experience delays between the patent filing date and the date your patent is issued, i.e., during the patent prosecution phase.
 The Patent Office may take a while to review your initial application or may take a long time reviewing any changes you make to your application after the Patent Office has issued you an Office Action.

 To combat this, when there has been an unfair delay at the Patent Office, they automatically apply Patent Term Adjustments when it approves your patent.